Services on the Airport line opened to passengers on Monday 3 November.

 In May 2009, a special fund of £1.5 billion was agreed for 15 transport schemes in Greater Manchester.
 This includes the Metrolink extension to Manchester Airport.
 MPact-Thales was appointed as the main contractor in August 2010.

 The 14.5km (9 miles) extension to Manchester Airport will leave the South Manchester Line after the St Werburgh’s Road stop in Chorlton and travel along Mauldeth Road West to Sale Water Park via Hardy Lane, creating a new route to the south.
-After crossing the M60, the line will travel via Northern Moor, Baguley and Wythenshawe to Manchester Airport, with a Park and Ride site proposed at Sale Water Park.
+After crossing the M60, the line will travel via Northern Moor, Baguley and Wythenshawe to Manchester Airport, with a 300 space Park and Ride site proposed at Sale Water Park.

 The new Metrolink line provides a fast, frequent, efficient and environmentally-friendly form of public transport for communities along the route who are not currently served by either tram or train.
 It also improves access to recreational facilities and employment opportunities at Manchester Airport, Mersey Valley (including Sale Water Park) and leisure and shopping opportunities in Wythenshawe and surrounding areas.
 The line will also provide access to rail services from Manchester Airport as well as a providing improved links with bus services through the new interchange at Wythenshawe town centre.

 Maps of the new Airport line